programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 # Introduction
 This is an article about converting images of text in one language into text files in another language.
-Perhaps you have wondered, why can Facebook recognize my face by my PDF of a 17th century Persian manuscript is not text-searchable?
+Perhaps you have wondered, why can Facebook recognize my face but my PDF of a 17th century Persian manuscript is not text-searchable?
 Or maybe a particularly bold student might have asked you, why should I learn a foreign language when Google Translate exists?
-Indeed, optical character recognition (OCR) and machine translation APIs (like Google Translate and Bing) promise a world where any text can be translated into any language.
+Indeed, [optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) and [machine translation](https://en.wikipedia.org/wiki/Machine_translation) APIs (like Google Translate and Bing) promise a world where any text can be translated into any language.
 This tutorial will give you a good idea of how far (or close?) we are to that point.
-By the end, you will be able to see for yourself that while both OCR and machine translation are imperfect, they can significantly expand scholarship, especially in the hands of people who already have existing language knowledge.
+By the end, you will be able to see for yourself that while both OCR and machine translation are imperfect, they can significantly expand scholarship, especially in the hands of people who already have an intermediate knowledge of the source and target languages.

 Lesson Goals
 --------------
 Create a BASH script that:
-*Combines OCR and translation API tools
+1. Combines OCR and translation API tools
-*Prompts user to input a folder
+2. Prompts user to input a folder
-*Loops the OCR and translation tools over all images in a folder
+3. Loops the OCR and translation tools over all images in a folder

 # Setup

 ## Command Line and BASH
 If you are already comfortable in BASH go ahead and skip to the Acquire the Data step.
 This tutorial uses the [BASH scripting language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
-If you are not comfortable BASH, please take a moment to review the Programming Historian [tutorial](https://programminghistorian.org/en/lessons/intro-to-bash).
+If you are not comfortable with BASH, please take a moment to review the Programming Historian [tutorial](https://programminghistorian.org/en/lessons/intro-to-bash).
 BASH comes installed on Linux and Mac operating systems.
-The tutorial contains instructions for how Windows users can use an emulator to use BASH.
+The linked Programming Historian tutorial contains instructions for how Windows users can use an emulator to use BASH.

 Now it is time for out first command.
 Open Terminal and enter the command `cd Desktop` to move to the Desktop.
 Here is where we will do our work.

 ## Acquire the Data
 For this tutorial, you will use two documents.
 Download example one [here](https://digitalarchive.wilsoncenter.org/document/120500) and example two
 [here](https://digitalarchive.wilsoncenter.org/document/119105).
+These documents are part of the Wilson Center Digital Archive's collection on Iran-Soviet relations and are originally from the are from Azerbaijan State Archive of Political Parties and Social Movements.
+Both documents primarily address the [Iran Crisis of 1946](https://en.wikipedia.org/wiki/Iran_crisis_of_1946).
+Each document comes with an original scan of the archival document and an English translation.

 Save them both in a new folder on your Desktop.
 From now on, I will refer to the two article as example one and example two.
-For this excersize, I've chosen two typical Russian language archival documents.
+For this exercise, I've chosen two typical Russian language archival documents.
 Example one has a lot of noise.
 As you can see, there is writing in different fonts and sizes, as well as errant markings and visible damage to the document.
 Also, the image is skewed.
 This is called "noise."
 While we cannot remove noise all together, we can minimize it by preprocessing the image.

 ## Image Processing
 The most important factor to OCR accuracy is the quality of the image you are using.
 Once the photo is taken, you cannot increase the resolution.
 Further, once you have decreased the resolution of an image, you cannot restore it.
 This is why you should keep an access and an archive copy of each image.
-Ideally the archive copy will be a TIFF file, because other file formats (notablly JPG) compress the data such that some of the original picture is lost.
+Ideally the archive copy will be a TIFF file, because other file formats (notablly JPG) compress the data in such a way that some of the original picture is lost.
 There's good reason for this.
 JPG files are MUCH smaller than
 TIFF files.
 This is not neccessarily a problem.
-If you are working with type written documents that are clearly readable, do not worry about this.
+If you are working with typewritten documents that are clearly readable, do not worry about this.
 Your phone's camera should be fine.
 If you work with older, damaged, or handwritten documents, you may need the extra resolution in your pictures.
 When taking a picture of a document, make sure you have enough light or the flash is on.
 Also, avoid taking the photo at a skewed angle.
 That is, the document should appear straight in the picture.